Training organisation, syllabus and logbooks

 4. After completed training and passing ESHRE exams in Clinical Embryology, the logbooks and ESHRE certificates should be uploaded.

-5. The Steering Committee will check uploaded documents before issuing the Diploma.
+5. The Steering Committee will check uploaded documents before deciding on whether a Diploma can be issued.

 7. Senior embryologists with ESHRE certificates in Clinical Embryology will not be awarded an ESHRE diploma based on past experience.
 However, they may be registered as tutors under the MAR accreditation of the centre in which they supervise training.